 It’s a great spot for sunset, but it gets pretty crowded.
 If you want our opinion get out with some of the surfers and catch the sunrise for a more quiet experience with epic views.
 There is an entrance fee to go out on the boardwalk of 100 pesos.
 We arrived in the evening and early morning so we never ended up paying as the booth was unmanned.

 3.)
 Get Healthy at Shaka Cafe

-They serve up some delicious combo of a smoothie bowl and coffee for 300 Peso ($6 USD).
-We visited Shaka almost every day in Siargao and their other location in Moalboal.
+They serve up a delicious combo of a smoothie bowl and coffee for 300 Pesos ($6 USD).
+We visited Shaka almost daily in Siargao and their other location in Moalboal.
 My personal favorites are the Cloud 9 Kook, ¡¡Bom Dia!!, and Bakunawa Bowl.

 Location: Shaka Cafe

 Once you escape the madding crowds of General Luna, the island returns back to what it was not long ago.
 Siargao so far has almost entirely escaped development and throngs of tourists.
 Granted that may all change in the future, for now, Pacifico remains a large beach with one backpacker resort and a few little shops/restaurants for surfers.